-This payment vertical enables the retail transaction through the authentication of the Aadhaar card linked to that bank account during the enrolment of the customer.
+This payment vertical enables the retail transaction through the authentication of the Aadhaar card linked to that bank account during the customer’s enrollment.

 #9 – BHIM

 NPCI is a consortium of major banks as its promoters and is regulated by the Reserve Bank of India.
-The sole purpose of this body is make sure the payments for retail transactions inside the domestic boundary happen smoothly and securely.
+This body’s sole purpose is to make sure the payments for retail transactions inside the domestic boundary happen smoothly and securely.
 The body has numerous services through which the purpose can be served.
-With the technological advancement and increase in the volume of transactions in this domain makes it challenging for the NPCI to come up with secure and safe solutions to offer these gateways.
+With the technological advancement and increase in the volume of transactions in this domain, it is challenging for the NPCI to come up with secure and safe solutions to offer these gateways.

 The member banks form a network to co-ordinate them-self in real-time to facilitate real-time quick transfer of an amount from one account to another account.
 With the digitization of money and mode of payment, the NPCI has a significant challenge to cope up with the demand and also be able to deliver quality services without flaws.